RichMix/RichMix/README.md

 - 👋 Hi, I’m @RichMix aka @Chopp_Sueyy on Twitter & IG
 - 👀 I’m interested in building apps, NFTs and custom websites and interactive pages
 - 🌱 I’m currently learning digital illusrtations/graphics as well as learning Python
-- 💞️ I’m looking to collaborate on Anything creative with like-minded individuals
+- 💞️ I’m looking to collaborate on anything creative with like-minded individuals
 - 📫 How to reach me - dopecanvas@gmail.com, visualgraffix@yahoo.com

 Some things I am working on are: